-(I) Earnings or loss per share
+(k) Earnings or loss per share

 Earnings or loss per share is calculated by dividing the net earnings (loss) available to common shareholders by the weighted average number of common shares of the Company ("Common Shares") outstanding during the reporting period.
-The calculation of diluted earnings per share assumes that outstanding stock options to purchase Common Shares ("Options") and warrants are exercised and the proceeds are used to repurchase Common Shares at the average market price of the shares for the period.
+The calculation of diluted earnings per share assumes that outstanding stock options to purchase Common Shares ("Options"), restricted share units ("RSUs"), and deferred share units ("DSUs") are exercised and the proceeds are used to repurchase Common Shares at the average market price of the shares for the period.
 The effect is to increase the number of shares used to calculate diluted earnings per share relative to basic earnings per share and is only recognized when the effect is dilutive.

-(m) Financial instruments
+(I) Financial Instruments